 Watertown man cited with DWI following early Saturday morning crash

 Jul.
-9—WATERTOWN — One man was charged with driving while intoxicated early Saturday after a vehicle was driven off of Huntington Street and into a pole, city police said.
+10—WATERTOWN — One man was charged with driving while intoxicated early Saturday after a vehicle was driven off Huntington Street and into a pole, city police said.

-According to city police, Joseph W. Manson, 25, Watertown, allegedly drove off the road and collided with a pole.
-City police say that Mr. Manson had a blood alcohol concentration of 0.14%.
+According to city police, Joseph W. Manson, 25, of Watertown, had a blood alcohol concentration of 0.14% when drove off the road and collided with a pole.
 He was also cited with an unsafe lane change.

 City police say that his truck was the only vehicle involved.

-Mr. Manson was released with an appearance ticket answerable to Watertown City Court.
+Mr. Manson was released with an appearance ticket for Watertown City Court.